abarker/set-package-attribute/README.rst

 Run modules inside packages as scripts.
 Automatically sets the `__package__` attribute of any script which imports it and calls the initialization function `set_package_attribute.init()`.
-This is usually done so that the usual intra-package imports work for scripts inside packages.
+This allows the script to use explicit relative imports, which fail otherwise.

 For full documentation, see https://abarker.github.io/set-package-attribute.
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~